Read about how The Ardilaun became a 4 Star Hotel

 The Ardilaun Hotel is ideally suited for any event or occasion, for business or pleasure, be it the smaller more intimate family event of the larger conference.
 A major advantage of the hotel is its ample complimentary and convenient car parking.

 To ensure continued excellence in business, the hotel invested in the Optimus Programme.
-The Ardilaun Hotel was the first hotel in the West of Ireland to achieve this mark of recognition and each year since investing in the programme in 2005 has been awarded the Optimus Mark of Best Practic
+The Ardilaun Hotel was the first hotel in the West of Ireland to achieve this mark of recognition and each year since investing in the programme in 2005 has been awarded the Optimus Mark of Best Practice.

-Other awards achieved recently include ‘Irelands Top Wedding Venue of the Year in Connacht’ in 2011 and AA Irelands ‘Courtesy & Care Award for 2011-2012’.
+Other awards achieved include ‘Irelands Top Wedding Venue of the Year in Connacht’ in 2011 and AA Irelands ‘Courtesy & Care Award for 2011-2012’.

-Celebrating its 53rd Anniversary this year, since 1962 the hotel has been owned and managed by the Ryan family.
+Since 1962 the hotel has been owned and managed by the Ryan family.
 John Ryan is the Managing Director of the hotel and, together with the proud Ardilaun team of over 120 staff, provides a very high standard of quality and service in a most friendly and efficient manner to all those who visit this well loved hotel.